 - Beginning July 27, 2020 additional daytime cleaning will begin, focused on high-touch areas such as restrooms, door handles, railings, kitchens and common areas.
 Regular nighttime cleaning continues as usual.

 - During the Fall semester, CIM acquired an electrostatic fogger to spot treat smaller areas as needed.

 - Disposable, healthcare-grade hydrogen peroxide wipes are available at every piano (these wipes are safe for keyboards).

 - Several new permanent hand sanitizer dispensers have been installed throughout the building, and extra surface disinfectant and hand sanitizer continue to be available.

-- During the week of May 18, CIM changed its Minimum Efficiency Reporting Value (MERV) 15 primary HVAC system filters throughout the building—these are the same filters used in hospital settings—as well as its MERV 8 and 10 pre-filters.
+- During the week of May 18 and the first two weeks of December 2020, CIM changed its Minimum Efficiency Reporting Value (MERV) 15 primary HVAC system filters throughout the building—these are the same filters used in hospital settings—as well as its MERV 8 and 10 pre-filters.
 This protocol has always been in place at CIM.
 MERV is used to determine how well an air filter can catch potentially harmful particles in the air.